Geometry of exactness of moment-SOS relaxations for polynomial optimization: Main result

 \begin{remark} The truncated quadratic module $\sQ(\bg)^r_d$ can be replaced by any other semidefinite representable approximation of $\sP(\sX)$, e.g. the preordering of $\bg$, or any other Positivstellensatz \cite{l15,n23}. \end{remark}

-\begin{remark} The exactness cone is semialgebraic since $f$ belongs to $\sF(\bg)^r_d$ whenever 1) $f$ belongs to $\sQ(\bg)^r_d$, a semidefinite representable hence semialgebraic cone, and 2) there exists $\hat{\bx}$ in $\sX$, a semialgebraic set, such that $f$ vanishes at $\hat{\bx}$. \end{remark}
+\begin{remark} The exactness cone of order $r$ is semialgebraic since $f$ belongs to $\sF(\bg)^r_d$ whenever 1) $f$ belongs to $\sQ(\bg)^r_d$, a semidefinite representable hence semialgebraic cone, and 2) there exists $\hat{\bx}$ in $\sX$, a semialgebraic set, such that $f$ vanishes at $\hat{\bx}$. \end{remark}

 \begin{remark} It follows from the proof of Theorem \ref{thm} that it is enough to restrict the union \eqref{exact} to points $\hat{\bx} \in \sX$ which are optimal for some objective function $f$.
-For example if $d=1$, the union can be restricted to the set of extreme points of the convex hull of $\sX$.
-In general however it is not easy to describe explicitly these subsets of $\sX$. \end{remark}
+If $d=1$, the union can be restricted to the set of extreme points of the convex hull of $\sX$, {which is however not easy to describe explicitly in general.} {If $d\geq 2$, an anonymous reviewer noticed that every point $\hat{\bx} \in \sX$ is the unique global minimizer of the quadratic objective function $f(\bx)=(\bx-\hat{\bx})^T (\bx-\hat{\bx})$, which implies that the union \eqref{exact} cannot be reduced to a subset of $\sX$.} \end{remark}

-\begin{remark} In our definition of the exactness cone, we require that both primal and dual values are attained in \eqref{momsos}.
-Since what matters is whether $v^r(f)=v(f)$, we may relax our attainment requirements.
+\begin{remark} In our definition of the exactness cone, we require that the dual value is attained in \eqref{momsos}.
+This is called SOS exactness in \cite{b22,bm20}.
+We may relax our attainment requirements.
 The corresponding exactness cones would be slightly larger, at the price of more technicalities. \end{remark}